bbbtttiii/Hyperlocal/README.md

 # Hyperlocal
-A CRUD/MVC app that lets amateur meteorologists track their observations.
+A CRUD/MVC app that lets amateur meteorologists track their station observations.

 ## Getting Started